-Key management personnel is personnel of the senior management team of IESALC, who has the authority and responsibility for implementing and directing the programme voted by the IESALC Governing Board.
+Key management personnel of IESAPC are members of the senior management team of IESALC who has the authority and responsibility for implementing and directing the programme voted by IESALC Governing Board.

 The aggregate remuneration paid to key management personnel includes net salaries, post adjustment, entitlements such as allowances, grants and subsidies, and employer pension and health insurance contributions.